trc492/FtcSimulator/README.md

   1. Make sure you have the Java 8 JDK installed on your PC.
 Also, install the free Community Edition of JetBrains IntelliJ IDEA.
-  2. Download the virtual_robot .zip, and extract contents.
+  2. Download the FtcVirtualRobots .zip, and extract contents.
 Open the project in IntelliJ.
-You'll see three modules in the project (Controller, TeamCode, and virtual_robot) -- the only module you'll need to touch is TeamCode.
+You'll see three modules in the project (Controller, TeamCode, and FtcVirtualRobots) -- the only module you'll need to touch is TeamCode.
 It contains the org.firstinspires.ftc.teamcode package.
   3. Write your OpModes in the org.firstinspires.ftc.teamcode package; make sure to include a @TeleOp or @Autonomous annotation.
 These must extend the OpMode class (may either extend OpMode OR LinearOpMode).
 OpMode must provide init() and loop() methods;